Patterns of diversity across space: Islands as a case study

 • Activity submission for this week: will be posted on Moodle, but completion is optional.

-(Complete this for your own learning; not worth any points).
+(Complete this for your own learning; not for points).

 • This week, Friday will be dedicated to discussing your Semester Project.